Where is the school located?

 What grades are offered at Commission Leadership Academy?

-Commission Leadership Academy opened in August of 2014 serving students in grades Kindergarten through fifth grade.
-For the 2019-20 school year we will serve students in grades K-10 and will continue to add grade levels each year with a projected full K-12 program by fall of 2022.
+Commission Leadership Academy opened in August of 2014 serving students in Kindergarten through fifth grade.
+We offer a full K-12 program at CLA.

 What are the Central Campus school days and hours?